A patient sits down in the hygienist's chair for their routine cleaning. The dentist notices a scalloped tongue. A slightly retrognathic jaw.

 The signs are all there.
 The patient leaves.
 Nothing happens.

-This is the quiet scandal of sleep medicine.
+This is the quiet gap at the centre of sleep medicine.
 The patients most likely to have undiagnosed obstructive sleep apnea are not sitting in pulmonology waiting rooms.
 They are sitting in dental chairs, twice a year, in front of clinicians who see every relevant anatomical marker up close, and who have no structured way to act on what they see.

 Dentistry sits in an unusual position.
 Dentists see patients more frequently than most primary care physicians.
 They examine the upper airway, the oral cavity, the jaw, and the soft tissues at every visit.
 They observe the exact anatomical features most correlated with OSA risk: retrognathia, narrow palatal arch, enlarged tongue volume, scalloped tongue margins, crowded dentition, class II occlusion.